What Does Depression Look Like? How To Help Someone You Know Cope

 Major depressive disorder

 Depression can be a serious mental health condition that often affects nearly every part of your life.
-Rather than a weakness or character flaw, major depressive disorder can be a diagnosable and treatable mental health condition likely caused by a combination of brain chemistry abnormalities and environmental factors.
+Rather than a weakness or character flaw, major depressive disorder (major depression) can be a diagnosable and treatable mental health condition likely caused by a combination of brain chemistry abnormalities and environmental factors.

 Bipolar disorder